 Depart from Quito in the morning and after a 30 minute flight arrive at Francisco de Orellana (Coca).
-At the airport, meet your naturalist guides who will accompany you on a short transfer to the Napo River port.
+At the airport, meet your naturalist guides who accompany you on a short transfer to the Napo River port.
 Embark on a motorized canoe ride downstream for approximately an hour and a half.
 During the trip listen to important information about the region.
 Once on board the M/V Manatee, enjoy lunch and begin navigating down the Napo River.
-In the evening, there will be a welcome cocktail and a presentation about the trip, and an optional nocturnal forest walk.
+In the evening, there is a welcome cocktail and a presentation about the trip, and an optional nocturnal forest walk.

 After breakfast, visit a school located on the banks of the Napo River, where you have the opportunity to interact with children in the area.
 After lunch on the ship, take a moment to relax while the boat navigates upstream.
-During this time, the crew will offer a lecture and documentary screening.
+During this time, the crew offers a lecture and documentary screening.
 In the afternoon, explore one of the largest river islands of the Napo River.

 In the morning, visit an observation tower that has been built against a giant kapok tree.
 From the top, enjoy an amazing view of the Amazon Basin from above the treetops.

 In the afternoon, tour the Limoncocha Biological Reserve, a fascinating protected area where more than 478 bird species and a variety of monkey species have been recorded.
 This activity extends into the evening, when you may have the chance to see a black caiman.
 Return to the boat for dinner.

 Today, choose from two different activity options that allow you to search for amazing wildlife.
 You may kayak though the Indillama River, one of the Napo River's effluents that goes into Yasuni National Park.
 On the other hand, you can choose to go in a canoe ride through the Napo River.
 It's up to you!